 Physical trainings include everything from exercise to employment to hygiene to cooking to personal style to caring for one's personal space.
 We help students build habits that are woven into the social fabric in order to help them feel more integrated and normalized to the culture they wish to be a part of.
 While each culture does things a little differently, we try to adapt these routines to the local customs, always taking into account the desires established in the beginning by the student.

 Intellectual trainings take on the appearance of a class in which students learn the fundamental principles of life and everything.
 We hold a class discussing these ideas once a week for an hour and a half.
-They are described in greater detail below under the heading, "Principles and Patterns Discussions."
+They are described in greater detail below under the heading, "Theory-of-Everything Discussions."

 Emotional trainings might take on the look of moral support and appear as surrogacies of sorts for those who have lacked certain positive role models in their development.
 Surrogate fathers, mothers, aunts, uncles, brothers, and sisters are the most common moral support structure we provide.